USS Atik: History

-The steel-hulled, single-screw steamer Carolyn was laid down on 15 March 1912 at Newport News, Virginia, by the Newport News Shipbuilding and Dry Dock Company, for the A. H. Bull Steamship Lines; launched on 3 July 1912, sponsored by Ms. Carolyn Bull (for whom the ship was probably named), a granddaughter of the shipping firm's owner, Archibald Hilton Bull (1847–1920), and delivered on 20 July 1912.
+The steel-hulled, single-screw steamer Carolyn was laid down on 15 March 1912 at Newport News, Virginia, by the Newport News Shipbuilding and Dry Dock Company, for the A. H. Bull Steamship Lines; launched on 3 July 1912, sponsored by Ms. Carolyn Bull, a granddaughter of the shipping firm's owner, Archibald Hilton Bull (1847–1920), and delivered on 20 July 1912.

-For the next 30 years, Carolyn carried freight and passengers between the West Indies and ports on the eastern seaboard of the U.S. During World War I, she received a main battery of one 3 in and one 5 in gun, and a Navy armed guard detachment served in the ship from 28 June 1917– 11 November 1918.
-During that time, too, the Navy gave her the identification Id.
+For the next 30 years, Carolyn carried freight and passengers between the West Indies and ports on the eastern seaboard of the U.S. During World War I, she received a main battery of one 3 in and one 5 in gun, and a Navy armed guard detachment served on the ship from 28 June 1917–11 November 1918.
+During that time, the Navy gave her the identification Id.
 No. 1608, but did not take her over for naval service.

-Carolyn pursued her prosaic calling under the house flag of the Bull Line through the Japanese attack on Pearl Harbor.
-A dispatch dated 31 January 1942 expressed the Chief of Naval Operations' desire that Evelyn and Carolyn "be given a preliminary conversion to AK (cargo ship) in the shortest possible time."
-A letter from the Chief of the Bureau of Ships elaborated on the "shortest possible time," when it stated on 12 February that the conversion and outfitting of the vessels was desired "by 1 March 1942."
+Carolyn operated under the house flag of the Bull Line during the Japanese attack on Pearl Harbor.
+A dispatch dated 31 January 1941 expressed the Chief of Naval Operations' desire that Evelyn and Carolyn "be given a preliminary conversion to AK (cargo ship) in the shortest possible time."
+A letter from the chief of the Bureau of Ships elaborated on the "shortest possible time" when it stated on 12 February that the conversion and outfitting of the vessels was desired "by 1 March 1942."
 Acquired by the Navy from the Maritime Commission, Carolyn steamed to Portsmouth, New Hampshire, where she was turned over to the Navy under a bareboat charter at 15:30 on 12 February 1942.